zones

 integers.
 And you can specify whether to create basic zones or

-When creating overlays from zones, any list of EXTRA zone
+When creating overlays from zones, the presence of a list

-additional overlay properties, as well as arguments FRONT-ADVANCE
+properties, as well as arguments FRONT-ADVANCE and REAR-ADVANCE

 You can use function `zz-overlay-union' to coalesce overlays in a